jaspector

 All structures exceeding 120 sq. ft.; all trade work (electrical, plumbing, mechanical, gas).
 Town zoning clearance also required prior to CID application.

-Typical processing time is Routine zoning review in Moriarty: 1-3 weeks.
+Building permit processing times in Moriarty, NM typically run Routine zoning review in Moriarty: 1-3 weeks.
 Conditional uses or variances requiring Board hearing: 4-8 weeks or more.
 CID plan review: 10-30 days.
 Budget 4-8 weeks for a straightforward residential project..
+Timelines can vary based on project complexity and current department workload.